The Amazing African Nightcrawlers

 Great Worm Castings

-As far as I know, all composting worms produce equally good quality worm castings.
-The quality/value of Worm Castings is really based more on what you are feeding the worms than what kind of composting worms you have.
-Now, that being said, if appearance means anything to you, then you will want African Nightcrawlers because their Castings are the most beautiful.
+The primary factor determining quality/value of Worm Castings is really based more on what you are feeding the worms than what kind of composting worms you have.
+That being said, studies have proven that the overall quality of the worm castings from African Nightcrawlers is slightly better than the castings from other composting worms when fed the exact same diet.
+Also, if appearance means anything to you, then you will want African Nightcrawlers because their Castings are the most beautiful.
 They have a granular texture that makes them look, well, amazing.
 Their castings are larger than most of the other composting worms.
 The only castings I have seen bigger are those of very large bait sized European Nightcrawlers, and we are talking 1.8-2.0 gram sized Euros.

 Very Fast Reproduction Rate